julia-ediamond/ticket-viewer/README.md

 ## Features
 <details>
            <summary>The application displays 25 tickets per page, switches between next and previous pages, and displays individual ticket details.
+There is handling for 404 error.
 Please note that at the moment the first page shows the last ticket with id 28, because 3 tickets have been deleted.

 <details>
            <summary>This project is my first attempt to call and communicate with the rest API from the back-end.
 Although, I have done node projects before, and this task seemed fairly simple in the beginning it took me a while to find proper tools to perform it.
 After a process of trial and error, I chose to use node-fetch for communication with Zendesk API.